-BCR Properties Ltd.
+BCR Properties Ltd. ("BCR Properties")

 This subsidiary owns and manages all of the real estate not required to support railway operations.
 Its portfolio consists of hundreds of parcels of commercial, industrial and vacant land, mainly distributed along the former BC Rail corridor.
 The mandate for this subsidiary is to dispose of all such land holdings in a manner that realizes full market value.
-This is reflected in the Gain on Disposal of Assets forecasted in the financial summary in Section 5.0.
+This is reflected in the Gain on Disposal of Assets forecasted in the financial summary in Section 6.0.

-The exception to the disposal mandate is port-related lands (Vancouver Wharves and Squamish Terminals).
+The exception to the disposal of non-railway corridor lands mandate is port-related lands (Vancouver Wharves and Squamish Terminals).
 BCR Properties will continue to own these lands and lease them to the terminal operators for continued marine terminal use.

-BCR Port Subdivision Ltd.
+BCR Port Subdivision Ltd. ("BCR Port Subdivision")